Potassium-chromate/DividendTracker/README.md

 > 🔗 [GitHub Repository: DividendTracker](https://hackmd.io/@Potassium-chromate/H1f56roYkx)

 ## 🧭 Project Objectives
-Frontend: Deliver an intuitive and user-friendly interface that simplifies the input and management of dividend-related data.
+**Frontend**: Deliver an intuitive and user-friendly interface that simplifies the input and management of dividend-related data.
-Backend: Utilize **Flask** for backend development, integrated with **Microsoft SQL Server** for data storage and management, enhancing proficiency in Flask and SQL Server architecture.
+**Backend**: Utilize **Flask** for backend development, integrated with **Microsoft SQL Server** for data storage and management, enhancing proficiency in Flask and SQL Server architecture.
+**Containerization**: Use **Docker** to run the frontend and backend in separate containers, ensuring a consistent development environment and simplifying deployment with **Docker Compose** for multi-container orchestration.

 ## 📁 Project structure
 ```shell